Elemnto56/Intextual_File_Lang/docs/declare.md

 ## Common Errors and Questions
 - **What if I don't use a type specifier?**

-Across all versions, an error will be thrown.
-So, make sure to use one.
+In *v0.5* an error will be thrown if a type specifier is not used.
+In *v0.7* it's fine, in fact, expected.

 - ***delcare***, **Common misspelling of "declare"**